Art Department: Undergraduate Programs

 We offer an 18-credit art minor in several studio disciplines that's open to all majors.
 Marywood's close proximity to major museums and resources in New York and Philadelphia make it an ideal place to study art and design.
 Learn More About Art Minors

-Many art majors choose minors outside the department of Visual Arts, depending on their personal and career goals.
+Many art majors choose minors outside the Art Department, depending on their personal and career goals.
 Popular minors include Spanish for the Professional, Business, Advertising, and Public Relations.

 Study abroad experiences can be tailored to individual comfort levels so students get exactly what they want from the experience.
 The amount of time spent overseas could range from a few weeks in the summer to a semester or an entire academic year.
 Students can choose to live with host families, among foreign students, or surrounded by other Americans.
 Programs are modestly priced, and scholarships and financial aid are also available.
 Many art majors study abroad at the Studio Art Centers International (SACI) in Florence, Italy.
-Opportunites for study abroad are also available in other countries including France, Ireland, Scotland, or Australia.
+Opportunities for study abroad are also available in other countries including France, Ireland, Scotland, or Australia.
 More about study abroad

 Distinguished Visiting Artist Lecture Series